PronitNag/Python/python_crash_course/03_Introduciing_list/01_questions.md

 # Python List Exercises

 Try these short programs to get some firsthand experience with<br/>
 Python's lists.
-You might want to create a new folder for each chapter's exercises to keep them organized.
+You might want to create a new folder for each<br/>
+chapter's exercises to keep them organized.<br/>

 ## Chapter 3 - Lists

 ### Exercise 3-1.
 Names
-Store the names of a few of your friends in a list called names.
+Store the names of a few of your friends in a list called names. <br/>
-Print each person's name by accessing each element in the list, one at a time.
+Print each person's name by accessing each element in the list, one <br/>
+at a time.<br/>

 ### Exercise 3-2.
 Greetings
-Start with the list you used in Exercise 3-1, but instead of just printing each person's name, print a message to them.
-The text of each message should be the same, but each message should be personalized with the person's name.
+Start with the list you used in Exercise 3-1, but instead of just <br/>
+printing each person's name, print a message to them.
+The text of <br/>
+each message should be the same, but each message should be <br/>
+personalized with the person's name.<br/>

 ### Exercise 3-3.
 Your Own List
-Think of your favorite mode of transportation, such as a motorcycle or a car, and make a list that stores several examples.
-Use your list to print a series of statements about these items, such as "I would like to own a Honda motorcycle."
+Think of your favorite mode of transportation, such as a motorcycle <br/>
+or a car, and make a list that stores several examples.
+Use your <br/>
+list to print a series of statements about these items, such as <br/>
+"I would like to own a Honda motorcycle."<br/>

-*The following exercises are a bit more complex than those in Chapter 2, but they give you an opportunity to use lists in all of the ways described.*
+*The following exercises are a bit more complex than those in <br/>
+Chapter 2, but they give you an opportunity to use lists in all <br/>
+of the ways described.*<br/>

 ### Exercise 3-4.
 Guest List
-If you could invite anyone, living or deceased, to dinner, who would you invite?
-Make a list that includes at least three people you'd like to invite to dinner.
-Then use your list to print a message to each person, inviting them to dinner.
+If you could invite anyone, living or deceased, to dinner, who <br/>
+would you invite?
+Make a list that includes at least three people <br/>
+you'd like to invite to dinner.
+Then use your list to print a <br/>
+message to each person, inviting them to dinner.<br/>

 ### Exercise 3-5.
 Changing Guest List
-You just heard that one of your guests can't make the dinner, so you need to send out a new set of invitations.
-You'll have to think of someone else to invite.
+You just heard that one of your guests can't make the dinner, so <br/>
+you need to send out a new set of invitations.
+You'll have to <br/>
+think of someone else to invite.<br/>

 - Start with your program from Exercise 3-4.
 Add a print() call at the end of your program stating the name of the guest who can't